IE-bank-team/ie-bank-infrastructure/modules/compute/virtual-machine-scale-set/README.md

 ### Parameter: `overprovision`

-Specifies whether the Virtual Machine Scale Set should be overprovisiunod.
+Specifies whether the Virtual Machine Scale Set should be overprovisioned.

 - Required: No
 - Type: bool